 The Trojan llama

-Targeted radiotherapy - HER2+ breast cancer with brain metastases
+Ultra targeted radiotherapy - HER2+ breast cancer with brain metastases (and second product candidate targeting prostate cancer + pancreatic cancer)

 Project from 2015 Allocated sum 481 000,00 €